-So what are you supposed to do when you get non-renewed?
-What should be your next steps?
+If you are non-renewed, What should be your next steps?
 Our wonderful group of teachers on the WeAreTeachers HELPLINE came to the rescue with suggestions, comments and valuable advice.
 Take a look.

 1. Put in Your Resignation

 As soon as you find out that your contract will not be renewed, you should try to take control of the situation.
-Write up a very professional resignation letter, and turn it in to your administration as soon as possible.
-“Do not let them put non-renew on your record,” says Kristel R. “Definitely resign.”
+Write up a professional resignation letter, and turn it in to your administration as soon as possible.
+“If possible, do not let them put non-renew on your record,” says Kristel R. “Definitely resign.”

 This might seem like a small or insignificant step, but it’s an important one.
 It might affect getting a job in the future, so you want the record to show that you resigned.
 Then in future interviews, simply say that it wasn’t a good fit.

 If you are being non-renewed because of funding or low enrollment, your principal or admin may be willing to write you a letter of recommendation.
 But if your non-renewal is due to job performance, ask your peers for recommendation letters.
 A lot of times our teacher friends can see what leadership doesn’t and are happy to serve as professional references.

 If you feel like your position is being eliminated unfairly or it’s a problem with administration, quickly find out if you have union options that you can turn to.
 “Some unions even provide services for non-members,” says Matthew S.

 Even if you end up leaving and not using the union, it’s still good to have someone on your side.

 When Kari F. didn’t have her contract renewed last year, she was devastated.
 “I was the most senior person in my department, and I worked my butt off every year,” she says.
 “It turned out to be a blessing, though, because I LOVE the school I’m at now.”